 Several species make beautiful baskets and look great on a small trellis.

-Hoya Light Requirements – a north window is a good location.
+Hoya Light Requirements – a north window providing bright indirect sunlight is a good location.
 Although the plants do not require direct light, they would not do well away from a window, unless you prefer to grow them under fluorescent grow lights.
 Supply all but the hottest sun.

-Soil – a moist, well-drained, light soil – African violet soil like this mix at Amazon with some added perlite – is a good growing medium.
+Potting Soil – a moist, well-drained, light potting soil – African violet soil like this mix at Amazon with some added perlite – is a good growing medium.

-Some like to mist the leaves frequently, to clean them and increase humidity… but NOT when the plant is budding or in flower.
+Some like to mist the leaves frequently.
+For cleaning the leaves and increasing humidity, misting is fine… but NOT when the plant is budding or in flower.

 Temperature – give them medium (50 degrees) to warm temperatures during the growing season—spring and summer.
 The plants go semi-dormant in winter.